Is Antigua and Barbuda Safe for Solo Female Travelers?

 Antigua and Barbuda has generally low rates of petty crimes such as pickpocketing, bag-snatching, and other minor thefts.
 However, like anywhere else, it's still crucial to be aware of your surroundings and secure your valuables.
 Take precautions especially in crowded areas or tourist spots where such incidences are slightly more likely.

-Is Antigua and Barbuda safe to travel?
+Is Antigua and Barbuda worth visiting?

 Safety in Antigua and Barbuda